Dataset pages are a quick and easy way to provide datasets for your customers or users of Google Cloud to use.

 - You submit the page for review.
 Your Google Partner Engineer and Google Partner Manager are automatically notified via email.

-Creating a Dataset Solution
+Creating a dataset product

 In the Partner Portal, click Add Solution.